Language: EN

 console.log(date1 > date2); // false

-JavaScript provides many methods to work with Date.
+JavaScript provides many methods for working with Date.

 Dates and times in JavaScript are affected by time zones (which can be a real headache in many circumstances).

 Generally, the Date object uses the time zone of the execution environment.
-To work with UTC (Coordinated Universal Time), use the methods that contain UTC.
+To work with UTC (Coordinated Universal Time), use those that contain UTC.

 const date = new Date();